Sample-Efficient and Smooth Cross-Entropy Method Model Predictive Control Using Deterministic Samples: Experiments

 For the evaluation, we denote the use of our deterministic sampling strategies as \emph{deterministic sampling CEM} (\acs{dsCEM}).
 Specifically, we refer to the adaptation methods from \cref{sec:cem_mpc_lcd_integration} as \emph{dsCEM-Var} (M1) and \emph{dsCEM-Cov} (M2), and for the variability schemes we add \emph{V1}, \emph{V2}, and \emph{V3}, when the specific scheme is used. dsCEM-Var is evaluated with all three variability schemes, while dsCEM-Cov is only evaluated with scheme V3, to keep visualizations clear.

-We compare our approach against the iCEM method~\cite{pinneriSampleefficientCrossentropyMethod2021}, where the only difference is that we swapped the random sampling step with our proposed deterministic sampling strategies.
-For a fair comparison, both methods share hyperparameters as used in~\cite{pinneriSampleefficientCrossentropyMethod2021}: a horizon $\horizon = 30$, $\numCEMIter = \num{3}$ iterations, momentum $\alpha = 0.1$, and shift-initialization warm-starting.
+We compare our approach against the iCEM method~\cite{pinneriSampleefficientCrossentropyMethod2021}, where the only difference is that we swapped the random sampling step with our proposed deterministic sampling strategies, \ie, both methods have the same computational budget.
+For a fair comparison, both methods share hyperparameters as used in~\cite{pinneriSampleefficientCrossentropyMethod2021}: a horizon $\horizon = 30$, $\numCEMIter = \num{3}$ iterations, momentum $\alpha = 0.1$, and shift-initialization warm-starting (see \cref{sec:cem_mpc:related_work}).
 The elite set size is $\numCEMElite = 10$ (or $\numCEMElite = 40$ for \ac{dsCEM}-Cov), and a fraction of the top \num{0.3} of the elite set is carried over to the next time step (rounded down).
 The initial correlation for \ac{dsCEM} is derived from the noise color $\beta$ used in iCEM as described in~\cref{sec:cem_mpc_lcd_integration}.
 To isolate the impact of the sampling strategy, iCEM's sample decay is disabled, ensuring an equal number of shooted trajectories for both methods.

 We evaluate all methods over a sample size $\numCEMSamples$ ranging from \num{20} to \num{300}.
 Each configuration is repeated for \num{100} runs with different random seeds.
 The range for \ac{dsCEM}-Cov starts at \num{40} samples due to its higher elite sample requirement.
 Additionally, we establish a performance baseline by running iCEM with an extensive sample size of \num{1e4}.